 While their withdrawal will most certainly affect today’s still-fragile market—79 percent of those surveyed said the impact would be “significant or somewhat significant” should investor activity curtail this year—Zillow chief economist Dr. Stan Humphries says it wouldn’t be the worst thing to happen to housing.

 Humphries also pitched in his own opinion on a timeline, saying he agrees with the panel “that there will not be a rush for the exit by institutional investors.”

 The group was also asked about their thoughts on when the Federal Reserve should end its asset purchases, an effort that has already begun with two rounds of tapering.

 More than 70 percent of respondents wish to see the stimulus ended before the end of 2014—“and the current pace of tapering will get us there,” said Pulsenomics founder Terry Loebs.

 “Of course, whether Janet Yellen’s Fed will maintain the current pace as new economic challenges arise remains an open question,” Loebs added.

 Finally, the last question posed to experts: What will home value appreciation look like in 2014 and beyond?

 Panelists arrived at an average projected appreciation rate of 4.5 percent through the end of the year–still high compared to the historical norm of 3 percent.
 Appreciation is expected to slow to 3.8 percent in 2015, falling to 3.3 percent by 2018.

-Based on current forecasts for home value appreciation in the next five years, panelists predicted that overall home values could surpass their April 2007 peak by the first quarter of 2018.
+Based on current forecasts for home value appreciation in the next five years, panelists predicted that overall values of Huntington Beach townhomes, condos as well as homes could surpass their April 2007 peak by the first quarter of 2018.